censorship-no-archive/ceno1/doc/errorConditions.md

 **Error code: 4200**

 If the RR cannot connect to the BS to request bundles, an error message should be logged in such a way that it is very noticable to the user/admin.
-At the time the RR starts up, it should ping the BS to ensure that a connection can be made.

 ### Timeout during request for bundle